 From the porch a latched timber cottage style door opens into the cosy sitting room.
 A log burner in the attractive local red sandstone fireplace entices you to spend evenings in watching the fire whatever the temperature.
 An initial supply of logs, kindling and firelighters are provided in a feature brass box to get you started.
 A 2-seat sofa and two chairs surround a coffee table facing the fireplace and television with DVD above a shelving unit.
 The shelves provide some DVDs and reading options as well as a selection of local walking books and wildlife reference books, always useful for working out what that elusive bird was!
 At the side of the room is a fold out card table with a selection of games to entertain all ages and a magazine rack containing maps of the local area ideal for planning walks.
 Plenty of exposed beams and timber lintels over the doors add to the cottage feel but the ceiling is high enough for a roomy feel.

 Another latched timber cottage style door leads through to the stairs up on the left and straight ahead into the beautiful kitchen with plenty of exposed beams.
 The period sandstone fireplace with original bread oven is the stand out feature of this room and would once have provided the whole family with warmth and hot food.
-Now it is just for show as an electric hob and oven are provided for creating home cooked meals plus a microwave for even easier meal options.
+Now it is just for show as an electric hob and oven are provided for creating home cooked meals plus a microwave for even easier meal options and an under-counter fridge.
 This well planned room has plenty of storage space and is well equipped with everything you might need during your stay, complimentary tea, coffee and biscuits are provided for your arrival.
 A solid wood table seating four is ideally placed in the centre of the room for taking in the period features whilst socialising with friends and family.

 The stairs are carpeted but steep leading up to a small landing area.